 - All employees and volunteers will be validated for their qualifications.
-They must have a minimum of two references and be Garda Vetted.
-This is also outlined in the HR and Child Protection Policies. - The "Bank File", a hard copy file, containing banking online information shall be secured away from the accounts office, in a separate office of the PA to the CEO and kept under lock and key. - • - Authorisation limits are named in the main Finance Policy above.
+They must have a minimum of two satisfactory references and be Garda Vetted were necessary.
+This is also outlined in the HR and Child Protection Policies. - The "Bank File", a hard copy file, containing banking online information shall be secured in the finance office. - Authorisation limits are named in the main Finance Policy above.
 These must be strictly adhered to.
-As shall all Financial Internal Controls named with the main Finance Policy document. - All authorisations for payment must have the authorisation of the cost centre manager or the finance manager and if above 500 either the CEO or ACEO - All employees or volunteers working in the Finance Department will take at least two weeks' annual leave at a time in every annual year.
+As shall all Financial Internal Controls named with the main Finance Policy document. - All authorisations for payment must have the authorisation of the persons as per authorisation on page 22. - No individual alone can authorise any payment.

-- The management will be aware of the increased risks indicated by: an employee who leaves suddenly, an employee having financial difficulty, an employee who's behavioural changes, an employee who's lifestyle changes, suppliers who insist on dealing with only one person. - It is recognised that the Board is within its right to authorise an independent internal audit of the work done and activities of anyone working within the Finance Department or making payments on behalf of Youth Work Ireland.
+- The management will be aware of the increased risks indicated by: an employee who leaves suddenly, an employee having financial difficulty, an employee whose behaviour changes, an employee whose lifestyle changes, suppliers who insist on dealing with only one person. - It is recognised that the Board is within its right to authorise an independent internal audit of the work done and activities of anyone working within the Finance Department or making payments on behalf of Youth Work Ireland.
 This will include any employee with access to a credit card or similar.
-REF: Terms of Reference of the F&GP Appendix ? below)> - Fraud is a criminal offence.
+REF: Terms of Reference of the Governance Sub-Group Appendix below. - Fraud is a criminal offence.
 If suspected fraud is being alleged, it must be reported in the first instance, to the CEO, ACEO, and Board.
 An internal investigation must be carried out swiftly and if the investigation considers the allegation is substantiated, it must then be reported to Gardai, Charities Regulator and relevant donors.

-What to do if you suspect a Fraud has occurred:
+What to do if you suspect a Scam has occurred:

-It is recognised that most online scams are extremely clever and that an employee/volunteer can be a victim of these scams despite all of the precautions above.
-It is asked of every employee who feels she/he may have accidentally fallen victim to fraud to report it immediately.
-The Head of finance in consultation with the CEO and /or will need to inform DCYA, Charities Regulator and other affected donors.
+It is recognised that most scams are extremely clever and that an employee/volunteer can be a victim of these scams despite all of the precautions above.
+It is asked of every employee who feels she/he/they may have accidentally fallen victim to fraud to report it immediately.
+The Head of finance in consultation with the CEO /ACEO and /or will need to inform DCEDIY Charities Regulator and other affected donors.

-If you suspect fraud has occurred in relation to credit cards/bank accounts;
+If you suspect fraud has occurred in relation to credit cards/bank accounts.